soulatcrossroad/dawnscribbler.github.io/_posts/2019-02-05-dead-end-is-not-the-end.md

 healing and before that happened, death came along: *"Your daughter is dead.
 Why trouble the Teacher any further?"
 (Mark 5:35)* This is a major shift in plan!
-Who knows how long it took him to work up his faith to the point that he can believe enough to ask Jesus for a cure, and now what is he to do?
-Clearly, he has to recalibrate that faith and boost it so as to be able to ask for the impossible, but could he?
+Who knows how long it took him to work up his faith to the point that he could believe enough to ask Jesus for a cure, and now what was he to do?
+Give up?
+Clearly, he had to recalibrate that faith and boost it so as to be able to ask for the impossible, but could he?
 Would he?
-He wouldn’t have been able to if Jesus didn’t suggest that even at this point, it wasn’t the end because what follows
-is: *“But ignoring what they said, Jesus said to the ruler of the synagogue, "Do not fear; only believe."
+He wouldn’t have been able to if Jesus hadn’t suggested that even at that point, it wasn’t the end:*“But ignoring what they said, Jesus said to the ruler of the synagogue, "Do not fear; only believe."
 (Mark 5:35)*.

 This, therefore, bring us to the second point to note about two seemingly different and independent stories which may not necessarily be so.
 This point is